Much like in Excel, sorting lets you choose which columns you want to sort the data by (alphabetically).

 Let's start off with a fresh report, a 'Sales by Product Variant' report:

 Most reports have a default sort option to define how the data is sorted.
-You can notice this via the arrow and number in the top of the column header:
+You can notice this via the arrow in the column header like so:

 Ascending vs Descending